This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 Similarly, An Uncertain Grace is a novel, but it can be pulled apart into novella-length sections, each with a new first-person narrator.
 It is no surprise that this is also a book of ideas.
 Each novella-length chapter explores a new intersection between humans, technology and ethics.
 Again, in a single idea played out over the novella-length work, there is space for the reader to be an active participant in the process.
 I am not telling a story here, I am inviting the reader to join me in the exploration of ideas.

-On the final day of Novella November, Griffith Review‘s month-long exploration of the novella form, Nick Earls returns to give his closing note:
+Finally, Nick Earls returns to give his closing note:

 Checked all those boxes about plot, characters and detail?
 If so, you’re ready for your novella masterclass: Judith Leibowitz’s double effect of intensity and expansion.
 She wrote the book on it in the ’70s, but let me see if I can sum it up here for early this century.